hcrank/GettingCleaningData/README.md

 Finally a Fast Fourier Transform (FFT) was applied to some of these signals producing fBodyAcc-XYZ, fBodyAccJerk-XYZ, fBodyGyro-XYZ, fBodyAccJerkMag, fBodyGyroMag, fBodyGyroJerkMag.
 (Note the 'f' to indicate frequency domain signals).

-These signals were used to estimate variables of the feature vector for each pattern:
-'-XYZ' is used to denote 3-axial signals in the X, Y and Z directions.
+These signals were used to estimate variables of the feature vector for each pattern '-XYZ' is used to denote 3-axial signals in the X, Y and Z directions.
 -----------------------------
 ## Tidydata.txt fields
 Using the feature above the tidydata.txt focus on the means and standardard deviation for the time-based variables.
-In addition we have retained means and STD for the magnitudes, relevant FFT variables and angular mearsurement (where they appeat to be relevant)
+In addition we have retained means and STD for the magnitudes, relevant FFT variables and angular mearsurement (where they appeat to be relevant).
+Given the length of the variables names CamelCase was used to improve readability.

 ### Grouping variables subjects and activities
 *       subjects
 *	activities

 ### Time-based variables by 3-dimensional axis
 *	BodyAccelerationMeanX
 *	BodyAccelerationMeanY